 Above I have already dealt with the utility arguments that favour the effectivization of the learning of norms and of the unofficial advance control.
-Arguments of the same kind as for developing advance control measures can greater number of people than those created by the effectivization of the official ex post-facto control measures and they are, on the average, a smaller burden on the individual.
+Arguments of the same kind as for developing advance control measures can be presented to support the effectivization from the viewpoint of justice.
+The costs of the kind of effectivization, as mentioned above, are distributed among a greater number of people than those created by the effectivization of the official ex post-facto control measures and they are, on the average, a smaller burden on the individual.
 It can be noted that the unofficial ex post-facto control measures (such as the publication of the names and the loss of job) ought to be abolished in increasing measure, because they cause accumulation of consequences.